-- a) Sketch two different costumes in the collection.
-If you choose a full-length dress, try to use tone to show the folds of the material.
-Remember, you don't always have to draw the entire object.
-If you choose a suit of armour, try to use your skills to show the shiny texture and reflective nature of the metal.
-If you choose an item that is quite detailed, then concentrate on trying to show the shapes and patterns in the design.
-(AO1/AO2) - b) Sketch some items of jewellery or other type of adornment.
+a) Sketch two different costumes in the collection.
+If it is a full-length dress, try and use tone to show the folds of the material.
+(Remember, you do not always have to draw the entire object).
+If you have chosen a suit of armour, try and use your skills to show the shiny texture and reflective nature of the metal.
+If you have chosen an item that is quite detailed, then concentrate on trying to show the shapes and patterns in the design.
+(A01/A02)

+b) Sketch some items of jewellery or other type of adornment.
 Try to select ones of varying ages.
-(Don't forget the Bronze Age and Roman displays, where you can find items of jewellery).
-(AO1) - c) Look at the 1960s dress in the Arts of Living gallery.
-Items of clothing from this era have a distinctive style but were also influenced by the earlier 20th century style of Art Nouveau.
-Design a 1960s-style garment using stylised images based on some of your personal items.
+(Don't forget the Bronze Age and Roman displays, where you can find items of jewellery) (A01)

+c) Look at the 1960's dress in the Arts of Living section.
+Items of clothing from this era have a distinctive style but were also influenced by the earlier C20th style of Art Nouveau.
+Design a 1960's style garment using stylised images based on some of your personal items.
 Try to think of several ideas.
-(AO1/AO3)
+(A01/A03)